Gaurav2418/Advanced-ToDo-List/README.md

 ## Note-
 This Read me file may have some incomplete instructions about how to set up this project on your local macine and overall info about the project but I will try to add this details as soon as possible
+(There are some inconsistencies in this project I'll fix it soon...)
 Thank You...